martpie/museeks/README.md

 # museeks
-A music player, in active development.
+A cross-platform music player, in active development. **0.1 is will be released soon.**

 ![Screenshot](screenshot.png)